goffinet/packer-kvm/README.md

 ## Build with Docker qemu based image

-`goffinet/packer-qemu` is a Docker image for building qemu images with packer and is avaible on Docker Hub.
+`goffinet/packer-qemu` is a Docker image for building qemu images with packer and is available on Docker Hub.

 ```bash